Ini Dima-Okojie: Personal life

 Dima-Okojie is the youngest of four children, with two sisters and one brother.
 Her parents are both devoted Catholics; her father a retired Air Commodore in the Nigerian Air Force and a military-trained doctor.
 Her mother is a licensed lawyer who worked in the banking sector.
 Dima-Okojie is also noted to have a strong fashion sense, with Pulse Nigeria and other media outlets describing her as one of the most stylish celebrities in Nigeria.
 Dima-Okojie has cited Majid Michel and Richard Mofe-Damijo as her favourite Nollywood actors.

 In December 2020, she opened up on her Instagram page about her struggle and journey with uterine fibroids since 2017.

 In 2021, she announced her engagement to Abasi Ene-Obong, the owner of 54Gene.
-They tied the knot in May 2022 and welcomed a number of Nollywood actors and actresses at the wedding.
+They married in May 2022 and welcomed a number of Nollywood actors and actresses at the wedding.